esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 - The use of fluorescent proteins has revolutionized the field of microscopy, allowing for the visualization of previously unseen structures and processes within cells and organisms.

-In all GFPs, an autocatalytic process forms the chromophore from three key amino acids in the core of the protein.
+- GFPs have a unique autocatalytic process that forms the chromophore from three key amino acids in the core of the protein.

 The unique structure of GFP, a kinked central alpha helix surrounded by an eleven stranded beta barrel